-11.21 Remove the upper main bearing shells from the cylinder block/crankcase, and store them with their lower shells the block.
-Remove the bolts, along with their sealing washers.
+11.21 Remove the upper main bearing shells from the cylinder block/crankcase, and store them with their lower shells

 19 On all engines, slacken and remove the main bearing cap retaining bolts/nuts, and lift off each bearing cap.
 Recover the lower bearing shells, and tape them to their respective caps for safe-keeping.
 Also recover the lower thrustwasher halves from the side of No 2 main bearing cap (see illustration).
 Remove the rubber sealing strips from the sides of No 1 main bearing cap, and discard them.